Mathématique: Chapter 52

 “An idiom!
 How charming!
 What is a ‘creep’ and how should one best be lost?”

-Greer stepped forward with an impressively hostile expression, but Young tapped him on the shoulder and shook his head.
-Then he turned and started for the door, leaning heavily on his cane.
+Greer stepped in with an impressively hostile expression, but Young tapped him on the shoulder and shook his head.
+He turned and started for the door, leaning on his cane.

 Ginn followed close behind, with Greer and James flanking her.
 As they headed toward the elevators, Young looked back over his shoulder to nod at James.
-“When your shift ends,” he said, “you write that shithead up.”
+“When your shift ends,” he said, angling his head toward the holding cells, “write that shithead up.”

 “Will it make a difference?” she asked.
 “Sir?”

-“Maybe, if he tries to get a commuted sentence for good behavior.”
-Young shrugged.
+“Yeah, if he tries to get a commuted sentence for good behavior.”

 “Why?”
-Ginn whispered, her face pale, her eyes dark and deep set and watchful.
+Ginn’s face was pale, her eyes dark and watchful.

-“That was a terrible—well look, you never should have been down there.
-You’re not going back, okay?
-Not if I have anything to say about it.”
+“That was a terrible—well, uh, look, you never should’ve been down there.
+You’re not going back, okay?”

 “Are you going to execute me now?”
-Ginn whispered.
+Ginn breathed.

 “A nicer room?”
 Ginn said, suspicious.
-“But I live—where you keep your enemies.
-I am of the Alliance.”
+“But I live where you keep your enemies.
+I’m of the Alliance.”

 “Are you?”
 Young asked mildly.

 “No,” Young repeated.
-“No you’re not.
-And either way, you don’t belong down there with two of the assholes who’ve been oppressing your people for the last ten thousand years.
-People like you?
-We invite to become of the Tau’ri, if that’s what they want.”
+“You’re not.
+Either way, you don’t belong down there with two of the assholes who’ve been oppressing your people for the last ten thousand years.
+People like you, we invite to become ‘of the Tau’ri,’ if that’s what they want.”

-“You allow them choose?”
+“You allow them to choose?”
 Ginn asked.
 “They choose to be Tau’ri?
 And then they are?”

 “Yeah,” Young said.
 “It’s a Tau’ri thing.
 If you choose to be with us, then you are of us.”

 “There are others?”
-Ginn said, her eyebrows lifting, her expression opening up like the kid she was.
+Ginn’s expression opened up, and she looked like the kid she was.

-“Yes,” Wray said, smiling at her.
+“Yes.”
+Wray smiled at her.
 “Yes, there are others.
 Teal’c, a Jaffa, was the first.
-You might have heard of him.
-He has quite a reputation.
-Many others have lived with us and worked with us, just as you’ve already begun to do.”
+You might have heard of him?
+He has quite the reputation.
+Many others have come after him.”

-“Yeah,” Young said.
-“It’s gotten us into trouble, here and there.”
+Young tried not to laugh.
+“Yeah.
+It gets us into trouble, here and there.”

-Wray, barely able to hide her enthusiasm, said, “We actually have a group that meets to discuss theories of governance.
-Our system is—different from what you know, but it has its own strengths.
+Wray, barely able to hide her enthusiasm, said, “We actually have a group that meets to discuss theories of governance!
+Our system is very different from what you know, but it has its own strengths.
 Perhaps you’d like to come to a meeting and share your perspective?”

 Ginn looked warily at Wray.

-“Yeah, or you can think that one over, kiddo,” Young said.
-“It’s going to seem less weird than it sounds in about two weeks.
-Our point is—you wouldn’t be the first person we’ve taken onto our team.
-Into our House, to put in more Alliance-like terms.”
+“Yeah, or you can think that one over, kid,” Young said.
+“It’ll seem less weird than it sounds in about two weeks.
+Our point is: you wouldn’t be the first person to join the Tau’ri.”

 “Yeah,” Young said.
 “We noticed.
-But, fortunately, she lived and so she could tell us how you helped her reverse the damage to our systems and save the lives of most of the personnel on this base.
+But, fortunately, she lived.
+That means she could tell us how you helped her reverse the damage to our systems and save the lives of most of the personnel on this base.
 That’s why this offer’s on the table.”

 “So, to become of the Tau’ri I would do the same work as now, but in a nicer cell and I would watch video footage of your theories of governance?”